Geomechanics & Geophysics for Energy and the Environment

 Related Study Opportunities

-- Duke's MEng in Civil Engineering program offers a concentration in Geo-Systems
+- Offers a concentration in Geo-Systems

-- Our Major in Civil Engineering offers opportunities to study and conduct research in geomechanics and geophysicsÂ
+- Major in Civil Engineering to have an authentic research experience in geomechanics and geophysics

 Assistant Professor in the Department of Civil and Environmental Engineering